-The National Open University of Nigeria (NOUN) has released its admission list for the 2025/2026 session.
+NOUN has released its admission list for the 2026/2027 session.
 If you’re waiting to hear back, here’s how to check your status, what you’ll need, and what to do next.

-Basically, the NOUN admission list shows who got in; these are the names of applicants the university has offered provisional admission.
+Basically, the NOUN admission list shows who got in; these are the names of applicants the university has offered provisional admission to.
 Schools usually put out these lists once they finish screening all the applications.

-How to Check NOUN Admission Status Through the School Portal
+How to Check NOUN Admission Status on the School Portal

-If you took part in the National Open University admission exercise, here’s some good news from the school management: the list of candidates who got provisional admission into the undergraduate programs for the 2025/2026 session is now online.
+If you took part in the NOUN admissions exercise, the list of candidates who got provisional admission into the undergraduate programmes for the 2026/2027 session is now online.

 2. Click on “Admission Status”.

-3. Enter JAMB registration number or Application ID.
+3. Enter your JAMB registration number or application ID.

 4. Click “Check Admission Status”.